AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Mappings.md

  ## `ItemIdentifier`
- Identifies the property the user wants to select with a PropertyMappingRule.
+ The FilterUnit identifies the property that the user wants to select with a [PropertyMappingRule](#propertymappingrule).
 ### Properties

 Property | Type | Required | Descriptions